 The Village at Leesburg kicks off the festive season very early with its annual tree lighting on November 18 at 4 p.m. accompanied by live music, carolers, cookie decorating and an appearance by Santa and Mrs. Claus.
 The fun actually starts earlier in the day with a Holiday Open House: special deals and discounts from local merchants.
 Other Village events through December include the ever-popular Tuba Christmas - live tuba music in front of the tree on December 10 – and Storytime with Mrs. Claus on December 3 and December 17 in association with Rust Library.

 Christmas in Middleburg

-Historic downtown Leesburg turns into a glittering wonderland come the holidays, with a giant Christmas tree lighting in Town Square and historic streetlamps adorned with red ribbons and greenery.
-Take the kids to the tree lighting ceremony on Friday December 3 and then to the Loudoun Museum nearby to see the historic toy collection and display of letters to Santa.
-They can then write their own letter to the Big Man.
-December 4 and 5 attend the annual Leesburg Holiday Fine Arts & Crafts Show at Ida Lee Park Recreation Center where more than 90 local artists, artisans and crafters displaying and selling everything from candles, stained glass and wood carvings to jewelry and table linens - the perfect place to buy gifts.
-December 11, meanwhile, is the Annual Christmas and Holiday Parade where Santa and friends are ushered down King Street, through historic downtown Leesburg.
+Downtown Leesburg turns into a glittering wonderland come the holidays, with a giant Christmas Tree lighting in the Town Square, streetlamps adorned with red ribbons and greenery.
+Take the kids to the tree lighting ceremony on December 2.
+That same day, and on December 3, attend the 33rd Annual Leesburg Holiday Fine Arts & Crafts Show at Ida Lee Park Recreation Center where more than 90 local artists, artisans and crafters display and sell everything from candles, stained glass and wood carvings to jewelry and table linens - the perfect place to buy gifts.
+December 9 meanwhile is the Annual Christmas and Holiday Parade where Santa and friends are ushered down King Street, through historic downtown Leesburg.
 The parade begins at Ida Lee at 6 p.m. and ends at Fairfax Street.
 Merriment actually begins the night before (December 8) when Tally Ho Theater hosts the annual Jingle Jam concert.
 Tickets cost $25 and proceeds go to Juvenile Diabetes and Loudoun Hunger Relief.

 Christmas in Purcellville